A Weight-coded Evolutionary Algorithm for the Multidimensional Knapsack Problem: Introduction

-The multidimensional knapsack problem (MKP) can be stated as: Each of the $m$ constraints described in \eqref{eq1-2} is called a {\em knapsack} constraint.
+Each of the $m$ constraints described in \eqref{eq1-2} is called a {\em knapsack} constraint.
 A set of $n$ items with profits $p_j>0$ and $m$ resources with $b_i>0$ are given.
 Each item $j$ consumes an amount $r_{ij}\ge0$ from each resource $i$.
 The 0-1 decision variables $x_j$ indicate which items are selected.
 A {\em well-stated} MKP also assumes that $r_{ij}\le b_i<\sum^n_{j=1}r_{ij}$ and $p_j>0$ for all $i\in I=\{1,\ldots,m\}$, $j\in J=\{1,\ldots,n\}$, since any violation of these conditions will result in some constraints being eliminated or some $x_j$'s being fixed.

 The MKP degenerates to the {\em knapsack problem} when $m=1$ in Eq. \eqref{eq1-2}.
 It is well known that the knapsack problem is not a strong $\mathcal{NP}$-hard problem and solvable in pseudo-polynomial time.
 However, the situation is different to the general case of $m > 1$.
 Garey and Johnson (1979)\cite{garey1979} proved that it is strongly $\mathcal{NP}$-hard and exact techniques are in practice only applicable to instances of small to moderate size.